maaaaz/webscreenshot/README.md

 * The PhantomJS tool with at least version 2: follow the [installation guide](https://github.com/maaaaz/webscreenshot/wiki/Phantomjs-installation) and check the [FAQ](https://github.com/maaaaz/webscreenshot/wiki/FAQ) if necessary
 * Chrome, Chromium or Firefox > 57 if you want to use one of these renderers
 * `xvfb` if you want to run `webscreenshot` in an headless OS: use the `--no-xserver` webscreenshot option to ease everything
+* `ImageMagick` binary (`magick` or `convert`) if you want to embed URL in screenshots with the `--label` option: follow the [installation guide](https://github.com/maaaaz/webscreenshot/wiki/ImageMagick-installation)

 Changelog
 ---------
+* version 2.7 - 01/04/2020: URL embedding in screenshot option added
 * version 2.6 - 12/27/2019: Few fixes
 * version 2.5 - 09/22/2019: Image quality and format options added, PhantomJS useragent updated, modern TLD support
 * version 2.4 - 05/30/2019: Few fixes for Windows support